-Percy turned around to see Annabeth standing a few feet away from him, her arms around each other as she gazed calmly at him.
+Percy turned around to see Annabeth standing a few feet away from him, her arms around her as she gazed calmly at him.
 Her gray eyes reflected the moonlight of the night as she came closer to him.

 "Hey," Percy said, holding out his hand towards her.
-"Annabeth, what are you doing out here?
+"What're you doing out here?
 Shouldn't you get to bed?"

 "Shouldn't you?"
 Annabeth kicked off her shoes and went up to stand by him, her feet slashing in the water.
 "Chiron told me you came out here.
 I didn't want you to be alone."

 Percy smiled and planted a kiss on her forehead.
-"Thank you for that, Wise Girl."
+"Thanks for that, Wise Girl."

 She smiled and kissed his chin.
 "You're welcome, Seaweed Brain."